-Writing responsibly is something that the vast majority of on-line writers and bloggers do instinctively, without any training.
+Writing responsibly is something that most on-line writers and bloggers do instinctively, without any training.
 The don’t make unfounded accusations and allegations.
-On the other hand there are some writers that think every nugget of information must be passed on to the whole world without a thought (or perhaps care) for the damage publication may cause.
+On the other hand there are some writers that believe every nugget of information needs publishing.
+Does the world need to know?
+Do they think, or care about the damage publication may cause?

 Just what is responsible writing?

 It is always wise to start a subject as complex as this with a definition.
-Responsibility is “The state or duty to deal with something or of having control over someone and being accountable (or to blame) for something that happens” and by definition there is moral obligation to behave correctly when in possession of certain knowledge or information, especially when it relates to another person who could be harmed by accusations made.
+Responsibility is “The state or duty to deal with something or of having control over someone and being accountable (or to blame) for something that happens”.
+You have a moral obligation to behave correctly when you have certain knowledge, information, or facts.
+Especially when it relates to another person who could be harmed should accusations be made.

-There is also a difference between accusing a person of something and making statements about an organisation, a business, a charity, or government body, with the latter it is generally considered the public right to know may overwhelm the needs of privacy.
+There is also a difference between accusing a person of something and making statements about an organisation, a business, a charity, or government body.
+With the latter it is generally considered that the public right to know may overwhelm the needs of privacy.
 You MUST consider precautions required for privacy before publishing anything.

 Is there a duty for the writer to inform the public or consider that person’s privacy?
 Which takes priority?
 This can lead to complex legal questions.